Smooth transformations and ruling out closed orbits in planar systems: Main results

 where is zero throughout a simply connected subset of the plane $\mathcal{D}\subset \mathbb{R}^2$, then the planar system $\dot{x}=u(x)$, $u=(u_1,u_2)^T$, has no closed orbits contained entirely in $\mathcal{D}$. \end{theorem} To prove Theorem \ref{Theorem 1}, we assume that the \qq{out-of-plane}-component of $\mathrm{curl}\, U$, where $U$ is defined in Eq. \eqref{U definition}, is zero in $\mathcal{D}$.
 Integrating this expression over a simply connected subset $\mathcal{R}$ of the domain $\mathcal{D}$ bounded by the closed, positively oriented curve $C=\partial \mathcal{R}$, and applying Stokes' theorem\cite[see][p.
 43]{morse1953methods} yields

-where $dA$ is an infinitesimal area element, $n=(0,0,1)^T$ is the normal vector and $dl$ is an infinitesimal \qq{tangent vector to $C$ (compare Fig. \ref{Figure 1}).} Along trajectories $x(t)$ governed by the system \eqref{Steady planar system}, $dl=udt$.\cite[see][p.
-204]{strogatz2018nonlinear} Therefore, if $C$ is an orbit of the \qq{system \eqref{Steady planar system}, then it can be parametrized such that the RHS of Eq. \eqref{Dulac int res} takes the following form:}
+where $dA$ is an infinitesimal area element, $n=(0,0,1)^T$ is the normal vector and $dl$ is an infinitesimal \qq{tangent vector to $C$ (compare Fig. \ref{Figure 1}).} Along trajectories $x(t)$ governed by Eq. \eqref{Steady planar system}, $dl=udt$.\cite[see][p.
+204]{strogatz2018nonlinear} Therefore, if $C$ is an orbit of the \qq{system given by Eq. \eqref{Steady planar system}, then it can be parametrized such that the RHS of Eq. \eqref{Dulac int res} takes the following form:}

 By the positive definiteness of $\mathcal{N}$ ($ \Leftrightarrow$ of $\mathcal{N}^T$) and because $C$ is chosen arbitrarily, the integral \eqref{Dulac int res 2} generally has a positive sign,\footnote{Unless $u$ vanishes identically, in which case there is nothing to prove.} in contradiction to the \qq{assumption} that $\omega$ vanishes in $\mathcal{D}$.
-This contradiction shows that, under the assumptions of Theorem \ref{Theorem 1}, $\mathcal{D}$ can contain no closed curve $\Gamma$ which is an orbit of the system \eqref{Steady planar system}.
+This contradiction shows that, under the assumptions of Theorem \ref{Theorem 1}, $\mathcal{D}$ can contain no closed curve $\Gamma$ which is an orbit of the system governed by Eq. \eqref{Steady planar system}.

-Theorem \eqref{Theorem 1} can be applied in automated fashion by making, for example, a positive definite ansatz of the form
+Theorem \ref{Theorem 1} can be applied in automated fashion by making, for example, a positive definite ansatz of the form

 or